Ceryus84/Music_App/README.md

 # Music_App
-A music application that I am creating as my senior project.
+A music application that I am creating for the experience and for my own listening purposes.